finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

         String custodianAccountCode = "custodianAccountCode_example"; // String | The code of the Custodian Account.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the Custodian Account properties.
 Defaults to the current LUSID system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Custodian Account definition.
 Defaults to returning the latest version of the Custodian Account definition if not specified.
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
 These must take the format {domain}/{scope}/{code}, for example 'CustodianAccount/Manager/Id'.
-If not provided will return all the entitled properties for that Custodian Account. try {
+If no properties are specified, then no properties will be returned. try {
             // uncomment the below to set overrides at the request level
             // CustodianAccount result = apiInstance.getCustodianAccount(scope, code, custodianAccountScope, custodianAccountCode, effectiveAt, asAt, propertyKeys).execute(opts);